How to use (3 steps)

 - Adjust overhead/discount/tax as needed, then hit Calculate.
 Copy URL shares the same setup.

-A two-story 110 m² sample is preloaded so a result appears immediately.
+A two-story 110 m² sample is preloaded; the result appears immediately when page scripts run.

 How to interpret the estimate (and what changes real bids)